Sawasdee Pee Mai = Happy New Year 2020 สวัสดีปีใหม่ 2563

 Thank you for stopping by.

-Now if you wish to start a Thai lesson, please include this following information.
+If you wish to start a Thai lesson, please include the following information.

-- Your purpose of learning Thai: work? family? personal development?
+- Your purpose in learning Thai: work? family? personal development?

-- Your previous experience learning a foreign language.
+- Your previous experience in learning a foreign language.

 These questions should help you think about your decision to start a Thai lesson.
 Thai is not an easy language to learn, but the goal to master the Thai language is attainable.
 I just want to make sure that you really commit to it.